MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-primitive-prompts.md

 A conversation between a bot and a user often involves asking (prompting) the user for information, parsing the user's response, and then acting on that information.
 Your bot should track the context of a conversation, so that it can manage its behavior and remember answers to previous questions.
 A bot's *state* is information it tracks to respond appropriately to incoming messages.

 > [!TIP]
-> The dialogs library provides built in prompts that provide more functionality that users can use.
+> The dialogs library provides built-in prompts that provide more functionality that users can use.
 Examples of those prompts can be found in the [Implement sequential conversation flow](bot-builder-dialog-manage-conversation-flow.md) article.

 ## Prerequisites